omarboukhris/GrammarParser/README.md

 TOKEN a = regex('a')
 TOKEN b = regex('b')
 ```
-* Operators for grammar transformation to Chomsky Normal Form (or any other less restricted normalized form)
+* Operators for grammar transformation to Chomsky Normal Form (or any other less restricted normal form, like 2NF)
 	- TERM : creates production rule pointing to a specific terminal for each terminal in a production rule
 	- BIN  : binarize all rules
 	- DEL  : eliminates epsilone rules (grammar must be binned)
 	- UNIT : eliminates unit rules (grammar must be binned)

 Note : START operator is forced by the language by the AXIOM keyword

-For more, start with the wikipedia page : https://en.wikipedia.org/wiki/Chomsky_normal_form
+For more, the wikipedia page is a nice starting point : https://en.wikipedia.org/wiki/Chomsky_normal_form

 example :